Consent Preferences

 Meet our student groups

-Since 2020, we have established student groups at more than 50 universities around the globe that are well-positioned to lead the alternative protein revolution.
+Since 2020, we have established student groups at more than 70 universities around the globe that are well-positioned to lead the alternative protein revolution.
 Each group has members from different disciplines and academic stages working together to define and launch the high-impact initiatives needed for alternative proteins to succeed.
-Dive into our student group directory to explore how students are building alternative protein ecosystems on campus from Stanford to Wageningen, Cambridge to Melbourne.
+Dive into our student group directory to explore how students are building alternative protein ecosystems on campus from Stanford to Wageningen, Delhi to Melbourne.

 Active